foxypool/docs/docs/proof-of-spacetime/foxy-farmer/installing.md

       1. On Linux ensure you have `ocl-icd-libopencl1` installed when using the gigahorse backend
       2. Download the latest binary zip for your OS from the [releases page](https://github.com/foxypool/foxy-farmer/releases/latest){target=_blank} or if you can not access GitHub there is a [direct download](https://downloads.foxypool.io/chia/foxy-farmer/latest/){target=_blank} as well.
-      3. Run the binary, it will create a default `foxy-farmer.yaml` in the current directory based on your current chia `config.yaml` if available.
+      3. Run the binary and follow the first run wizard, it will create a `foxy-farmer.yaml` in the current directory based on your inputs.

         !!! note
-            If you never set up chia before on this machine you will need to import your 24 word mnemonic using `./foxy-farmer keys add` and ensure your PlotNFTs are present in your `foxy-farmer.yaml`.
-This can be achieved by copying them from another `foxy-farmer.yaml` or running `./foxy-farmer join-pool`.
+            To join the pool just run `./foxy-farmer join-pool`.
+You can add `--fee` to supply a fee in case the mempool is full.

-      4. Edit the `foxy-farmer.yaml` to your liking and restart foxy-farmer
+      4. (Optional) Edit the `foxy-farmer.yaml` to your liking and restart foxy-farmer
       5. Profit!

 === "Running from source"